-In this presentation Michael P. McClincy, MD explains the radiographic features of patients with mild hip dysplasia.
-Justin Arner, MD, analyzes unstable hips and identifies important exam findings, while William Anderst, PhD, describes in vivo hip kinematics and the techology used to asses it.
+In this presentation Michael P. McClincy, MD, explains the radiographic features of patients with mild hip dysplasia.
+Justin Arner, MD, analyzes unstable hips and identifies important exam findings, while William Anderst, PhD, describes in vivo hip kinematics and the technology used to assess it.
 Daniel Lueders, MD, explains the role of ultrasound as a diagnostic tool in the unstable adolescent hip.

 Upon Completion of this activity, participants should be able to:

 All individuals in a position to control the content of this education activity have disclosed all financial relationships with any companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.
 All of the relevant financial relationships for the individuals listed below have been mitigated.

 Dr. William Anderst receives;

 In support of improving patient care, the University of Pittsburgh is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 The University of Pittsburgh designates enduring material activity for a maximum of 1.75 AMA PRA Category 1 Credit[s]™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Other health care professionals will receive a certificate of attendance confirming the number of contact hours commensurate with the extent of participation in this activity.